pelithne/k8s/workshop.md

 ### Create the development VM
 You can run the scripts to start the VM anywhere you like, but for simplicity we sugguest that you use the ````Azure Cloud Shell````

-Start could shell by typing the address ````shell.azure.com```` into your browser.
-If you have not used coud shell before, you will be asked to create a storage location for cloud shell.
+Start cloud shell by typing the address ````shell.azure.com```` into your browser.
+If you have not used cloud shell before, you will be asked to create a storage location for cloud shell.
 Accept that and make sure that you run ````bash```` as your shell (not powershell)

 When the shell is up and running, you need to clone the repository that contains the configuration files and scripts to use to create the development VM.

 ````
 git clone https://github.com/pelithne/techdays2019.git/
 ````

-The change directory to the cloned repo, and then go to the ````vmsetup```` directory
+Then change directory to the cloned repo, and then go to the ````vmsetup```` directory

 ````
 cd techdays2019
 cd vmsetup
 ````

 Before you can create the VM, you need to create a ````Resource Group````, which is where all your resources will be located.
-The name of the Resource Group can be anything you like.
+The name of the Resource Group can be anything you like (within reason...).

 The command below creates a Resource Group named "techdays" and places it in the ````West Europe" region (Amsterdam).